chksum-rs/hash/README.md

 ## Features

-- Written in pure Rust,
+- Written in pure Rust
 - No unsafe code
 - Configurable via Cargo features
 - Can be built without any dependencies